mdrennan91/birthday-reminder-app/README.md

 - View a list of upcoming birthdays
 - Filter birthdays by category
 - Image avatars for each person

-## Team Quotes
-- Mitchel:
-> “All we have to decide is what to do with the time that is given us.”
-> — Gandalf, *The Fellowship of the Ring*

-- Braxton:
-> “We’re only here for just a moment in the light, One day it shines for us the next we’re in the night”
-> - Starlight by Starset

-- Larry:
-> “You can't cheat the mountain.”
-> — Trevor Hubbs
----

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).